jroker-x/Cpp-Graphs/README.md

 # Graph (Adjacency List) - C++

-A graph implementation written from scratch using Modern C++.
+A graph implementation from scratch using Modern C++.

-This project stores graphs using an adjacency list representation and implements two fundamental graph traversal algorithms:
+This project implements an undirected graph using an adjacency list along with several fundamental graph algorithms.

-- Depth First Search (DFS)
-- Breadth First Search (BFS)

-The goal of this project was to understand how graphs are represented internally and how different traversal strategies work.

 ---